Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 November 2025 16.24.59 UTC
+- WIB: Minggu, 9 November 2025 17.27.23 UTC
-- WITA: Minggu, 9 November 2025 17.24.59 UTC
+- WITA: Minggu, 9 November 2025 18.27.23 UTC
-- WIT: Minggu, 9 November 2025 18.24.59 UTC
+- WIT: Minggu, 9 November 2025 19.27.23 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: inspirational
+Kategori: technology